Green Supply Chains and Operations

-The Council established a “Green Supply Chains” working group to focus on how to further advance sustainable forestry and resource efficiency practices.
+The Council established a “Green Supply Chains and Operations” working group to focus on how to further advance sustainable forestry and resource efficiency practices.

 Sustainable Forestry – led by Apple and Vanke

 Commercial agriculture and the timber industry are major drivers of climate change and deforestation globally.
 Given the importance of China’s role in global commodity supply chains, in 2016 the Council began its collaboration around forestry products and efforts to stop deforestation.
 Forest material is part of the supply chains of all Council members, and so the Council commissioned a white paper on global best practices (including those of Council member companies).
 The paper aims to help member companies develop a set of high-level principles around further greening their supply chains of forest products.